Direct loading of a Sr magneto-optical trap from a thermal atomic beam: Experimental setup

 The atomic beam is generated by heating a compact oven, as schematically illustrated in Fig.~\ref{fig:oven}, following the design reported in Ref.~\cite{M.Schioppo2012}.
 The beam is collimated using capillary tubes (made of SUS304) with an inner diameter of $0.3\,\mathrm{mm}$, an outer diameter of $0.4\,\mathrm{mm}$, and a length of $10\,\mathrm{mm}$, with 130 capillary tubes installed in total.
 The oven contains $4\,\mathrm{g}$ of Sr, which is installed in the reservoir with the capillary tubes removed under an argon atmosphere.
-The lifetime of the oven is about 20 years at the temperature of $400\,\mathrm{{}^\circ C}$.
+Using Eq.~\eqref{eq:flowrate} in Appendix~B, we estimate the lifetime of the oven to be about 20 years at a temperature of $400\,\mathrm{{}^\circ C}$.
+The temperature of the oven is measured by a thermocouple at the rear side of the reservoir.
 The oven is heated by a tantalum wire (diameter of $0.3\,\mathrm{mm}$) insulated by alumina tubes.
 Thermal isolation from the vacuum chamber using alumina bushes and washers and radiation shielding using a stainless-steel cylindrical reflector enable high oven temperatures with reduced power consumption (Fig.~\ref{fig:oven}).
-For example, an oven temperature of $400\,\mathrm{{}^\circ C}$, requires only $16\,\mathrm{W}$ ($1.6\,\mathrm{A}, 10\,\mathrm{V}$) of heating power [Fig.~\ref{fig:power_consumption}(a)].
+For example, an oven temperature of $400\,\mathrm{{}^\circ C}$ requires only $16\,\mathrm{W}$ ($1.6\,\mathrm{A}, 10\,\mathrm{V}$) of heating power [Fig.~\ref{fig:power_consumption}(a)].
 Figure~\ref{fig:power_consumption}(b) represents the dependence of the vacuum pressure measured by the ion gauge on the oven temperature.
-The vacuum pressure remains in UHV ($\lesssim 1\times10^{-9}\,\mathrm{Torr}$ ) at temperatures below $380\,\mathrm{{}^\circ C}$, presumably owing to the getter effect of metallic Sr deposited on the surfaces of the vacuum chamber and the stainless-steel reflector.
+The vacuum pressure remains in the UHV regime ($\lesssim 1\times10^{-9}\,\mathrm{Torr}$) at temperatures below $380\,\mathrm{{}^\circ C}$, presumably owing to the getter effect of metallic Sr deposited on the surfaces of the vacuum chamber and the stainless-steel reflector.

+The atomic beam passes through a $5\,\mathrm{mm}$-diameter aperture, which is positioned $140\,\mathrm{mm}$ downstream from the oven to prevent Sr deposition on the side walls of the glass cell and thereby maintain the transmission of the trapping light.
+After five years of oven operation, no visible Sr deposition on the side walls of the glass cell has been observed, while the inner surface at the end of the glass cell is coated with metallic Sr.